Heart of Midlothian 2-0 Rangers

 Second Half ends, Heart of Midlothian 2, Rangers 0.

-Attempt missed.
-Jason Holt (Rangers) right footed shot from outside the box is close, but misses to the right.
+Attempt saved.
+Richard Foster (Rangers) right footed shot from outside the box is saved in the centre of the goal.

 Foul by Callum Paterson (Heart of Midlothian).